 Q Should I use an insured Roofing Contractor for my project?

 A Your Roofing Contractor should carry adequate liability insurance for work related damages.
 Your Roofing Contractor should also have workman's compensation insurance for job related injury or health risks.

 Q Does my Roofing Contractor need to be bonded?

 A A bond will protect the homeowner if the terms of the contract are not met by the Roofing Contractor.
 A bond is recommended for any work over $500.
 Make sure that your Roofing Contractor's bond is valid and that the bond limit will cover the cost of completing or re-doing the work, before any work begins.

-A Roofing Contractor can handle a number of jobs, activities and problems.
+An experienced Roofing Contractor can handle a number of jobs, troubleshooting situations and repairs.
 The list below summarizes common Roofing Installation And Repair Services.
 Follow the appropriate links below to learn more about cost, options and quality requirements: